Kaef/ulisp-teensy-4.1/README.md

 This is a fork of ulisp-3.3-arm with added support for Teensy-4.1 board.
 The board is made by pjrc, please see documentation at their webpage.

+Not many changes were needed to run ulisp-3.3-arm on the Teensy-4.1 board.
+I add a comment to all code changes using "// Kaef" and/or "Teensy-4.1" comments to make it easy finding my changes.
+I include the (almost) original version of ulisp-3.3-arm (named "ulisp-arm.ino.org") so you can create a diff to see all changes I made.

+I did not test this version with any other supported arm processor boards, so it may have problems using this version with one of these boards.
+For all other arm processor boards already supported by ulisp I strongly recommend using David's original version of ulisp-3.3-arm.

 ## Motivation
 This is an additional 'proof of concept' I made with ulisp-2.8-arm for the Teensy-4.0 board.

 This version of ulisp-3.3-arm is able to use the on-board sd-card socket of the Teensy-4.1 board to store uLisp-Images and other Files (i.e. uLisp code files) on the sd-card.